ArturShevts/arturKuhlia/README.md

 # 👋 &nbsp;Hi there

 I'm a software developer based in Toronto, Canada.
 I enjoy coding and solving unique problems.
-You can find me on LinkedIn [@Artur Shevt](https://twitter.com/artur_shevt).
+You can find me on [LinkedIn](https://www.linkedin.com/in/arthur-shevts/) .
 &nbsp;

 ## 🧰 &nbsp;My toolbox